 Step 1 – melt some butter

 Butter makes food flavorful.
 Brats are no exception.
 You can use olive oil, vegetable or corn oil, but none of them will come even close to the flavor that real butter provides.
+This is one of the secrets to the best tasting bratwurst.

 Preheat a cast iron pan over medium high heat.
 Add a couple of tablespoons of butter.
 Let it melt and start to turn light brown.
 If you are using an IR thermometer, the temperature should be about 325-350F.